About Program Benefits and Stipend

 - Public transportation and parking discounts.

-- Reimbursement for one major meeting and for ASHP Midyear.
+- Reimbursement for one major meeting

 - Additional benefits (provided and optional) are detailed in the BIDMC Employee Benefits Handbook provided by the BIDMC Human Resource Department.